 Jun 4, 2020

 Golf is one of the most difficult sports to master, at worst it’s frustrating and can drive you crazy if you’re not careful.
+Perhaps similar to Tennis.
+For those who want a faster learning curve, try playing Padel.
 Many golf fanatics end up throwing their new clubs into trees or bending them by driving them into the ground in a fit of rage.
 One the upside when you play well there’s no feeling like it.

 If you choose to go with a collarless shirt, do not just turn up in a bog-standard t-shirt, make sure it’s made by a premium golf brand clothing manufacturer.
 You also have the option of a ¼ length zip-top or button-downs.